b-charles/pigs/config/README.md

 * `--[name]` for boolean value, which will be associated with the value `true`
 * `--no-[name]` for boolean value, which will be associated with the value `false`.

+#### Json files

+Files formatted in Json can be processed and included in the final configuration.
+The process is defined with the priority `200`.
+Any configuration key previously defined starting with `config.json` and corresponding to an existing file will be loaded, parsed and integrated in the configuration.
+The path separator should always be `/` and the path can be absolute (starting with an `/`) or relative to the working directory.
+The key `config.json` itself is defined with `application.json`.

 ### The `Configuration`

 The `Configuration` component manages the merging of all sources in this component, and resolve placeholders: for each value, each occurance of the pattern `${<myvalue>}` is replaced with the value of `<myvalue>`.
 So, if a config source defines a value `name` with `Batman` and another value `whoami` with `I'm ${name}`, the resolving process will convert `whoami` to `I'm Batman`.
 Placeholders can be chained and nested: